 Decreased movement in the colon can lead to slow transit constipation.
 As it moves through the colon slower, more water is pulled from the stool, leading to the formation of hard stools which are difficult to pass.
 There are a variety of interventions, from nutrition & lifestyle to medication to help manage slow colonic transit.

 Consult a physician if you have a sudden onset of constipation, family history of colorectal cancer, irritable bowel disease, or are experiencing bleeding, unexplained weight loss or waking up in the middle of the night for bowel movements.

 What are the treatment options?

 The goal for the treatment of chronic constipation is to first identify the contributing factor(s) and then manage these factors with an individualized treatment plan.

-Treatment strategies for chronic constipation can be categorized as follows: dietary changes, lifestyle management, and medication management.
+There are 3 main treatment strategies for chronic constipation: dietary changes, lifestyle management, and medication management.
 Your dietitian can help you figure out an individualized plan for you.

 Other Specific Foods to Improve Constipation